Simple Notification Service (SNS)

 }

-Retrieve the messages published to the platform endpoint using cURL:
+Retrieve the messages published to the platform endpoint using curl:

 $ curl "http://localhost:4566/_aws/sns/platform-endpoint-messages" | jq .